LIamB12/text-editor-py/README.md

 - Uses curses library to display cursor and print text to screen
 - Implements common vim motions
 - Allows file navigation and manages open buffers
-- Syntax Highlighting using the rose-pine palette
+- Syntax Highlighting with the rose-pine palette
 - AST generation with tree-sitter for parsing python files

 ## Motions / Controls